Water Pressure Project: Blessed and Stressed by Water in our Hollers

 The Appalachian mountains are blessed with abundant rain, but many people struggle to get water they can afford for their homes and businesses.
 Extreme weather events, such as floods and droughts, cause devastation and are becoming more frequent and unpredictable.
 All across our country people are concerned about the growing cost of water and sewage infrastructure.
 At present, millions of people lack access to good water and safe sewage services.
 When aging infrastructures need expensive repair, will those most in need get new resources?

 In diverse places, people are coming together to take action to solve these problems of too much or too little water.
 New coalitions are forming among communities, and between communities, nonprofits, scholars, and government.
-Federal and state governments are offering new funds.
-As new money is dedicated to improve water infrastructure it is important that communities contribute to the design and implementation of plans.
-Communities have invaluable, first hand knowledge.
+Federal and state governments have funds available to improve water infrastructure.
+It is important that communities contribute to the design and implementation of plans, as communities have invaluable, first hand knowledge.
 Local residents know local realities - and - local residents have a direct stake in fair and affordable outcomes.
-When communities are ‘at the table’ when decisions are being made, they can help to craft solutions that work in diverse local contexts and are equitable for diverse stakeholders - especially those most vulnerable.
+When communities are ‘at the table’ when decisions are being made, they can help to craft solutions that work in diverse local contexts and work for a variety of stakeholders - especially those most vulnerable.

-The Water Climate Equity Project provides resources for local residents to come together to improve water and sewage systems to ensure that their communities and future generations have healthy, affordable, and dependable water, along with building resilience to withstand flooding and other extreme weather into water systems.
+The Water Pressure Project provides resources for local residents to come together to improve water and sewage systems to ensure that their communities and future generations have healthy, affordable, and dependable water, along with building resilience into water systems to withstand flooding and other extreme weather.
 The project also seeks to involve local residents in decision-making to ensure equitable solutions.
 Resources and convenings are provided for local documentation, community engagement, and regional knowledge exchange.